spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-category-image-feature.md

 {% info_block infoBox %}

-In this step, category template is configured to display category images.
+In this step, the category template is configured to display category images.

 {% endinfo_block %}